devadvance/devadvance.github.io/_posts/2021-12-18-redragon-k552-mod.md

 Out of this box, this keyboard has a couple really noticable issues:
 * It has an attached USB cable.
 Design aside, this means that you can't pick a cable of the ideal length for your setup and, should something happen to the cable, makes it so you cannot replace it easily.
 * It doesn't sound great.
-This keyboard uses Outemu Red switches
+This keyboard uses Outemu Red switches.

 The good points about this keyboard:
 * It uses standard plate-mount stabilizers.
 Other, more expensive keyboards that I've modded, such as the Das Keyboard, use Costar stabilizers, which is less ideal.